 Interview on MDR: "Without innovative medical devices we endanger patient safety"

-MDR - it only takes three letters to raise the pulse of many medical technology entrepreneurs.
-Even though the EU has extended the deadlines for implementation at the beginning of 2023, criticism of the Medical Device Regulation remains: Too much bureaucracy, high costs, bottlenecks in certification and hostility to technology were and are the accusations that are often heard.
-Inside Industry asked Marc-Pierre Möll, Managing Director of the German Medical Technology Association (BVMed), what the industry currently thinks about the status of regulation.
+MDR - it only takes three letters to set the pulse of many medical technology entrepreneurs racing.
+We asked Marc-Pierre Möll, Managing Director of the German Medical Technology Association (BVMed), what the industry thinks about the state of regulation.

 Marc-Pierre Möll: The Amendment Ordinance was important and right, because the MDR is poorly crafted.
 It is too complicated and bureaucratic.
 And it puts the brakes on innovation.
 There is a broad consensus that the MDR causes a shortage of products in medical care.